Warehouse Epoxy Flooring Vancouver BC

 |---|---|---|---|

-| Thin-Film Epoxy | Light-to-moderate traffic, dust control, basic cleanability | Seals concrete, reduces dusting, improves appearance | Best when slab condition is good and traffic is moderate |
+| Thin-Film Epoxy | Light-to-moderate traffic, dust control, basic cleanability | Seals concrete, reduces dusting and improves appearance | Best when slab condition is good and traffic is moderate |

-| Build-Coat Epoxy | Most active warehouses, aisles, staging zones, general routes | Better abrasion resistance and longer service life | Strong balance of value and performance |
+| Build-Coat Epoxy | Active warehouses, racking aisles, staging zones and general routes | Better abrasion resistance and longer service life | Strong balance of value and performance |

-| Broadcast Aggregate Zones | Loading docks, wet-adjacent routes, slip-prone transitions | Traction can be tuned by area | We balance texture so cleaning stays practical |
+| Broadcast Aggregate Zones | Loading docks, wet-adjacent routes and slip-prone transitions | Traction can be tuned by area | Texture is balanced so cleaning stays practical |

-| Multi-Layer Resin Systems | High-wear lanes, turning zones, heavier-use routes | More durable layered structure and better lifecycle planning | Ideal where critical routes take most of the abuse |
+| Multi-Layer Resin Systems | High-wear lanes, forklift turning zones and heavier-use routes | More durable layered structure and better lifecycle planning | Ideal where critical routes take most of the abuse |

-| Topcoat Upgrades | Faster return-to-service, better wear profile, easier maintenance | Protects appearance and supports long-term serviceability | Selected based on schedule and operational need |
+| Topcoat Upgrades | Faster return-to-service, improved wear profile and easier maintenance | Protects appearance and supports long-term serviceability | Selected based on schedule and operational needs |

-- Insufficient surface preparation
+- Insufficient concrete surface preparation

-- Unrepaired joints, spalls, and slab damage
+- Unrepaired joints, cracks, spalls and slab damage

 - Too much texture or not enough traction in the wrong areas